 This week CBC is sponsoring the finals of the 42nd annual Canadian Improv Games (read all about them at CBC Comedy), bringing together 250 high schools and 5,000 students nationwide for the love of the art.
 While it's a natural place to start for budding actors and comedians, all children and teens can reap positive and productive benefits from improv, whether they're theatrically inclined or not.

 Here's are some of the psychological and social benefits of improv for your kids and how they (and you) can start trying it out.

-Andrew Phung, who plays Kimchee on Kim's Convenience and is hosting an upcoming documentary about the Games (available later this year on Gem), started taking improv at an early age.
+Andrew Phung, who plays Kimchee on Kim's Convenience and is hosting an upcoming documentary about the Games (available to stream now on CBC Gem), started taking improv at an early age.
 He recalls the the boost it gave him: "I was an awkward teenage kid who didn't really know how to fit in or speak up.
 Improv helped me figure out who I was, which in turn gave me the confidence to speak up, perform, and just talk to people around me."
 Phung says participating in improv not only helped him build his sense of self, but also generated a better sense of belonging.

 "Where do you go when you're a teenager?
 I wasn't good at sports, and I wasn't really into anything academically.
 But once improv became a thing, it was weekly goal."

 A lot of improvisation focuses on exploring mock social situations — an exercise that can have great practical use.
 "I often recommend improv for children who are having social issues", says Jennifer Kolari, a Toronto-based child and family therapist.
 "Improv really helps children with timing, learning the fine line between what's funny and what's too silly or what's funny and what's mean, but learning about it in a safe, nonjudgmental environment."